falcosecurity/falco-website/content/en/docs/installation.md

 ### Obtaining the probe

 When using the official container images, setting this environment variable will trigger the `falco-probe-loader` script to download the kernel headers for the appropriate version of COS, and then compile the appropriate eBPF probe.
-In all the other environments you can call the `falco-probe-loader` script yourself to build it in this way:
+In all the other environments you can call the `falco-probe-loader` script yourself to obtain it in this way:

 ```bash
 FALCO_BPF_PROBE="" falco-probe-loader